 Static ropes offer very little stretch vs dynamic ropes.
 This is the reason they are efficient for hauling up a load, ascending a rope or lowering an injured climber.
 Static rope should not be used for lead rock climbing or top-roping because it was not certified or designed for these purposes.

-If you are new to climbing, you should choose climbing ropes with a diameter between 10 and 10.5 mm with a climbing rope length of 60-70m .
+If you are new to climbing it might be hard to choose the right climbing rope type for you.
+Generally speaking, diameter between 10 and 10.5 mm with a climbing rope length of 60-70m .
 This type of single dynamic rope is recommended for your first few climbs and top-roping.
 The thicker your rope is, the longer it will resist damage and abuse.
 Once you have gained some experience with climbing and can handle your rope better while belaying, you can start using a thinner rope.

 Most experienced climbers prefer a thinner rope to decrease pack weight and for easier clipping.
 The UIAA watches the industry to ensure the appropriate technical criteria is enforced.
 Your impact force, sheath slippage and elongation percentage should be in line with all of the requirements of the UIAA.
 Before you purchase any type of rope, make sure to check and compare the UIAA.